gfip/gfip/README.md

 To see the API methods - go to the [APIDoc.md](APIDoc.md) file

 ## Deployment
-The project on github is linked directly with Heroku, being deployed in live version with any changes made. *Be careful with your code, test on your local machine before pushing!*
+The project on github is linked directly with Heroku, being deployed in live version with any changes made. *Be careful with your code, test it on your local machine before pushing!*

 ## Built With